 Sometimes my most brilliant ideas for blog posts come to me when I’m out on a run.
 While I was recently in Asheville, NC for a work sabbatical, there was this great little running trail near the place I was staying.
 It was a perfect path to be able to take a break from working and get in a short run.
-The run was an out-and-back and on my way back to the house I saw that someone had stepped in dog shit, and my immediate thought was “Oh man – was that me?
+The run was an out-and-back and on my way back to the house I saw that someone had stepped in dog poop, and my immediate thought was “Oh man – was that me?
 Did I step in it?”
 And my second thought was the idea for this blog post 🙂

-Another way I have seen this idea of “rose-colored-glasses” versus “shit-colored-glasses” play out is when we sometimes put down others in order to feel good about our own situation.
+Another way I have seen this idea of “rose-colored-glasses” versus “poop-colored-glasses” play out is when we sometimes put down others in order to feel good about our own situation.
 If you find yourself in a situation where you are feeling green with envy – instead of getting angry with the other person and sarcastically thinking “Wow – must be nice”, take that feeling you have as a sign to listen to.
 Your reaction is letting you know that something is missing for you.
 Be grateful that the person has had this good fortune (that they probably worked hard for) and grateful for your reaction so you can use it as a wake up call.
 When we just resign to being upset at the other person for something they have that we don’t, nothing changes.
 Instead of instantly reacting negatively towards that person, take action.
 Turn it into an opportunity to think about what is important to you, what you want, what you value, and how you can get it.

 I used to have that battle myself.
 When I heard about someone else’s success, instead of just being happy for them, I automatically felt bad about myself.
 Felt that I wasn’t doing enough, wasn’t as far as I wanted to be – it’s like I assumed that I was the flip side of the coin – if they were doing well it meant that I wasn’t.